Demetriu Radu: Death

 Radu died on 8 December 1920 in the bombing of the Senate of Romania, an attack staged by Max Goldstein and his associates, Osias Saul and Leon Lichtblau.
 Following the attack, Justice Minister Dimitrie Greceanu and Senator Spirea Gheorghiu also died.

 Radu had a "national funeral as a national martyr".
 He was buried in the church he founded in his native town.

 Legacy

-In the 1920s, Radu's native town Tâmpăhaza was named Rădești, in memory and honor of Bishop Demetriu Radu.
+In the 1920s, Radu's native town Tâmpăhaza was named Rădești, in memory and honor of him.